 Understand accountability.
 Whittier Colleges reserves the right to: 1) request the deletion of posts that it deems slanderous, obscene, soliciting, threatening, or in conflict with the College’s social media policies and guidelines; 2) ask departments, offices, centers, and athletic teams to remove Whittier College from its name; 3) request the deletion of an account if it has not been active in the excess of one semester (four months); and 4) request the deletion of an account if social media guidelines are violated.

-When in doubt, consult the Office of Communications.
-If you have any doubt about posting content on your social media sites, please consult the Office of Communications at email@example.com.
+When in doubt, consult the Office of Marketing & Communications.
+If you have any doubt about posting content on your social media sites, please consult the Office of Marketing & Communications at email@example.com.